IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 - [Configuring Knockout Support (igCombo)](igCombo-KnockoutJS-Support.html): This topic explains how to configure the `igCombo`™ control to bind it to View-Model objects managed by the Knockout library.

-- [Configuring Knockout Support (igEditors)](Configuring-Knockout-Support-%28Editors%29.html): This topic explains how to configure Ignite UI® editor controls to bind to View-Model objects using the Knockout library.
+- [Configuring Knockout Support (igEditors)](Configuring-Knockout-Support-%28Editors%29.html): This topic explains how to configure %%ProductName%%® editor controls to bind to View-Model objects using the Knockout library.

 - [igFunnelChart Overview](igFunnelChart-Overview.html): This topic provides conceptual information about the `igFunnelChart`™ control including its main features, minimum requirements, and user functionality.